-- 5.4.1 Minimum educational requirements.
-The analyst shall have a bachelor's (or its equivalent) or an advanced degree in a biology-, chemistry- or forensic science- related area and shall have successfully completed college course work (graduate or undergraduate level) covering the following subject areas: biochemistry, genetics, molecular biology; and course work and/or training in statistics and/or population genetics as it applies to forensic or databasing DNA analysis. - 5.4.1.1 The specific subject areas listed in Standard 5.4.1 shall be an integral component of any coursework for compliance with this Standard. - 5.4.1.2 Analysts appointed or hired after the effective date of these revisions shall have a minimum of nine cumulative semester hours or equivalent that cover the required subject areas. - 5.4.1.3 Analysts who have completed course work with titles other than those listed in 5.4.1 above shall demonstrate compliance with this Standard through a combination of pertinent materials, such as a transcript, syllabus, letter from an instructor, or other document that supports the course content.
-The technical leader shall document approval of compliance with this Standard. - 5.4.2 Minimum experience requirements.
-The analyst shall have six (6) months of human DNA laboratory experience with at least three (3) months in a forensic or database
+5.4.1 Minimum educational requirements: The analyst shall have a bachelor's (or its equivalent) or an advanced degree in a biology-, chemistry-, or forensic science-, related area and shall have successfully completed course work (graduate or undergraduate level) covering the following subject areas:

-DNA laboratory.
-If prior human DNA laboratory experience is accepted by a laboratory, the prior experience shall be documented and augmented by additional training, as needed, in the analytical methodologies, platforms and interpretations of human DNA results used by the laboratory.
+biochemistry, genetics, molecular biology; and course work and/or training in statistics and/or population genetics as it applies to forensic DNA analysis.

-- 5.4.2.1 The analyst shall complete the analysis of a range of samples routinely encountered in database analysis prior to independent work using DNA technology. - 5.4.2.2 The analyst shall successfully complete a competency test(s) before beginning independent DNA analysis.
+- 5.4.1.1.
+The specific subject areas listed in Standard 5.4.1. shall be an integral component of any coursework for compliance with this Standard. - 5.4.1.2.
+Analysts appointed or hired after the effective date of these revisions shall have a minimum of nine cumulative semester hours or equivalent that cover the required subject areas. - 5.4.1.3.
+Analysts who have completed course work with titles other than those listed in 5.4.1 above shall demonstrate compliance with this Standard through a combination of pertinent materials, such as a transcript, syllabus, letter from the instructor, or other document that supports the course content.
+The technical leader shall document approval of compliance with this Standard. - 5.4.2 Minimum experience requirements: The analyst shall have six (6) months of forensic human DNA laboratory experience.
+If prior forensic human DNA laboratory experience is accepted by a laboratory, the prior experience shall be documented and augmented by additional training, as needed, in the analytical methodologies, platforms and interpretations of human DNA results used by the laboratory. - 5.4.2.1 The analyst shall complete the analysis of a range of samples routinely encountered in forensic casework prior to independent work using DNA technology. - 5.4.2.2 The analyst shall successfully complete a competency test before beginning independent DNA analysis.